pion/quic/README.md

 <br>

 An work in progress experimental QUIC API that implements:
-- QUIC API wrapper Peer-to-peer and server/clients communications.
+- QUIC API wrapper for Peer-to-peer and server/clients communications.
 - [draft-ietf-webtrans-http3-14](https://datatracker.ietf.org/doc/draft-ietf-webtrans-http3/)

 The library doesn't implement the QUIC protocol itself.
 It relies on [quic-go](https://github.com/quic-go/quic-go ) for this purpose.